 Bringing a new dog or puppy into your home is an exciting and joyful experience.
-However, it also requires careful preparation to ensure your home is a safe and secure environment for your new furry friend.
-Dog-proofing your home is an essential step in providing a safe haven for your pet, preventing accidents, and fostering a harmonious living space.
+However, it requires careful preparation to ensure your home is a safe and welcoming environment.

 1. General Safety Measures

-Dog-proofing your home begins with securing all hazardous materials.
-Store cleaning supplies, medications, and chemicals in high cabinets or locked storage spaces.
-These substances can be extremely harmful if ingested by curious dogs.
-Similarly, keep electrical cords tucked away or covered to prevent chewing, which can lead to electrical shocks or fires.
+Start by securing hazardous materials.
+Store cleaning supplies, medications, and chemicals in locked or high cabinets—curious dogs can easily ingest harmful substances.
+Cover or tuck away electrical cords to prevent chewing, which could lead to shocks or fires.

 2. Living Room Safety